CodiceApp/docs/plugin-framework.md

 The most important part is the Eloquent query.
 We fetch notes using custom Codice's `mine()` scope, which only fetch items for currently logged in user.
-Then we join labels table, require expiration time to be greater than now and sort by it ascending.
+Then we join labels table, require expiration time to be greater than now, status to be *undone* and sort by results ascending.

 Check out core models inside `/app` and you should use to it very quickly.